Jeel-Shah/my-notes/_posts/2015-10-13-Reading-List.md

 ## Books I Want to Read
 1. [Structure and Interpretation of Computer Programs](http://www.amazon.com/Structure-Interpretation-Computer-Programs-Engineering/dp/0262510871)

 Here is a link to [a spreadsheet](https://docs.google.com/spreadsheets/d/1zHX-QksBkEPUhO9w6bDjc66iGCqZ-jzvPEwqvn52GEE/edit?usp=sharing) which has the names of the books that I want to read and that I have read over the past few months.
-The list was started in sometime, January, I think.
+The list was started in sometime January, I think.

 ## Books I Have Read
 1. Existentialism by Patricia Sanborn